 My Why is therefore very simple, to help those who cannot help themselves.
 I see dementia as the biggest challenge to society of this century, but the duty to tackle it cannot be left to people with dementia and their families alone.
 They deserve people to join this fight, but more importantly in many cases, they have no ability to be able to make it themselves; such is the cruel path of the Disease.

-KareInn is not a dementia company, we are here to help make it easier for carers to look after the people they care for.
+KareInn is not a dementia company, we are here to help make it easier for carers to look after the people they care for through our digital care planning app.
 We are starting with the elderly, but this is undoubtedly, inextricably linked to dementia so will never be far from our thoughts or development.

 I believe firmly that the right technology can play a role, providing better tools for carers to use, as it has in many different aspects of our daily life.
 But more importantly, KareInn is about empowering carers to be able to play their role in a more effective and fulfilling manner – whether they be family members, part-time or professionals in a care home.